SKGleba/vita-nskbl-dumper/README.md

 This tool dumps the ARZL compressed version of the Non-Secure Kernel BootLoader that is extracted from kernel_boot_loader.self and located @ 0x50000000.

 # Usage
-LoadStart this kprx as early/low-level as possible.
+- LoadStart this kprx as early/low-level as possible.
+- The dump will be created in ur0:ndp/

 # Credits
 - Xyzz for physdump.c